Skip to main content

 Chief of Bariatric Surgery

-Dr. Mitchell Roslin, MD, FACS, FASMBS, has dedicated his professional career to the treatment of morbid obesity.
+Dr. Mitchell Roslin, MD, FACS, FASMBS, has dedicated his professional career to the treatment of severe obesity.
 He is considered one of the best bariatric surgeons in New York.
 He has been performing weight loss surgery in New York since 1994 and laparoscopic obesity surgery since 2000.
 He also holds several patents in the emerging field of Pacing Technology for the treatment of obesity.

 Dr. Filippo Filicori